Facebook Pixel How to Use Goal Planning to Grow as a Landscape Photographer

 • “I want to grow my local following.”

-• “I want to be the best in my craft.”
+• “I want to be the best at my craft.”

 You probably have several objectives in mind, so the next step is to prioritize them.
 Which objective(s) trumps the others in the competition for your time?
-Objectives are critical because they help us identify conflicts of interest.
-Once you start formulating goals, you want to ensure they naturally support your objective.
+Objectives are critical because they help you identify conflicts of interest.
+Once you start formulating goals, you want to ensure they naturally support your objectives.

-For example, you may be a landscape photographer because you love traveling, but your goal is to sell prints to local condos.
-These may well clash with each other, as marketing your work to local businesses would mean less freedom to travel.
-You may need to find another way to support your wanderlust – even if it’s unrelated to photography.
+For example, you might be a landscape photographer because you love traveling, but your goal might be to sell prints at local art shows.
+These may well clash with each other, as manning a booth three days a week means less freedom to travel.
+In that case, you may need to adjust your goals and find another way to support your wanderlust, even if it’s unrelated to photography.

-Self-reproach is often a symptom of a poorly chosen goal.
+But self-reproach is often a symptom of a poorly chosen goal.
 Effective goals aren’t about slapping yourself for missing them.
 They’re about deliberately deciding how you want to invest your time and resources.
-It’s about determining the trajectory you want to take instead of floating with the fluctuations of each day.
+It’s about determining the trajectory you want to take instead of going with the fluctuations of each day.

 Here are two of my personal goals:

-But while these goals capture a general direction, they aren’t concrete.
+But while these goals offer a general direction, they aren’t concrete.
 So I like to follow them up with more specific formulations for what success looks like.

-1. Expand portfolio with shots that have a compelling foreground, middleground and background.
+1. Expand my portfolio with shots that have a compelling foreground, middleground, and background.

 2. Write for two new publications.

-Along with your general goals and results, set specific goals for each landscape photography trip.
-I often source my shoot goals from notes I took in the field, or frustrations I faced in post production.
+Along with your general goals (see the previous section!), I recommend setting specific goals for each landscape photography trip.
+I call these “shoot” goals, and I often select them in response to notes I took in the field on a previous outing, or based on frustrations I faced in post-production.

-On my last trip to Ireland and the UK, I set some goals that I reread during each shoot:
+On my last trip to Ireland and the UK, these are the goals that I set for myself (and that I reread during each shoot):

 • Create a sense of depth with fog and haze